scholesy1982/learningMatlabFromDenis/aToZ-intro/02-simpleCommands.md

 ``pi``, ``( )``, ``[ ]`` ``:``, ``whos``, ``size()``, ``rand()``, ``mean()``, ``std()``, ``min()``, ``max()``, ``rem()`` (remainder after division), ``reshape()``, ``repmat()``, indexing, rows, columns

+**READ UP TO AND INCLUDING SECTION 0.14 IN THE GUIDE BEFORE ATTEMPTING THESE EXERCISES**

 1. Make sure to ``clear all`` before starting on these exercises.
 Keep some notes on what's going on and try to understand each step and then move on to the next section
   ```matlab
   a = [3, pi, 10, 1; 2 7 4 1]